AXFOX/SystemInfoTag/README.md

 # SystemInfoTag
-Show the real-time status of your system.
+It's a lite C/S architecture applications to Show the real-time status of your system.

 # Why I do it?
 I have some computer devices,and I want know their system state by a desktop tag.
 Maybe you can found the better one than this.